-- a) Whilst any changes in Policy will come into effect from 1st April 2021 (unless otherwise stated), no changes take effect for an individual until the time of their annual financial assessment.
-As assessments take place on a rolling programme across each year, it will take until April 2022 for all individuals to be assessed on the basis of any revised Policy - b) As each person's charges are subject to individual financial assessment, the way in which their own resources 'interact' with any changes in national benefits (such as Universal Credit) and local benefits (such as changes in Council Tax allowances) and with any charging changes from April 2021, establishing how much individuals might pay under a new Policy cannot be robustly estimated - c) The impact assessment has been updated with additional case studies offering an indication of how a range of individuals may be affected by implementation of the Recommendations only (i.e. excluding application of MIG and respite proposals) and by the full range of proposals consulted on d) Some individuals elect not to pay their assessed social care charges, and instead accumulate debts to the Council.
-Where individuals are required to pay more, the Council's debt position (rather than its generation of client contributions) may be increased.
+- Whilst any changes in policy will come into effect from 1st April 2021, no changes take effect for an individual until the time of their annual assessment.
+As assessments take place on a rolling programme across each year, it will take until April 2022 for all individuals to be assessed on the basis of any revised policy - As each person's charges are subject to individual financial assessment, the way in which their own resources 'interact' with any changes in national benefits (such as Universal Credit) and local benefits (such as changes in council tax allowances) and with any charging changes from April 2021, establishing how much individuals might pay under a new policy can only be a 'best guess'.
+All estimates created have been devised on the basis of the cohort of individuals in receipt of adult social care at the time of the consultation; this is a cohort that changes regularly - Which cohorts are most likely to be affected by increased income generation.
+For example, even if a proposal appears likely to generate cost effective income, members may decide that there are policy reasons for not pursuing it, e.g. the most disadvantaged would be the most adversely affected - Some options regarding who will be affected rely on "best estimates" and will not allow for exact calculation re possible numbers affected.
+For example, as noted, the current charging policy does not require collation of data in respect of couples (where one or both is in receipt of social care); thus, assessing the impact and efficacy of changing the couples MIG necessitates a guess as to how many individuals would be affected i.e. those that are part of a couple and to what degree (based on the financial position of unknown individuals) - Some individuals elect not to pay their assessed social care charges, and instead accumulate debts to the Council.
+Where individuals are required to pay more, the Council's debt position (rather than its income generation) may be increased.

-6. CLIMATE CHANGE AND ENVIRONMENTAL IMPLICATIONS
+5. CLIMATE CHANGE AND ENVIRONMENTAL IMPLICATIONS

-There are no direct environmental implications.
+There are no known implications relating to climate change and the environment.